tsur/blog/_posts/2023-06-09-interview-when-rejected.markdown

 ---
 layout: post
 title:  "Feedback on improving your job interview process"
-date:   2023-06-09
+date:   2022-06-09
 category: Tech
 author: Zuri Pabón
 ---

-Recently, I had the opportunity to participate in the selection process for a senior full-stack software engineer position at a company dedicated to the education sector (for privacy reasons, I will omit the company name).
+Recently, I had the opportunity to participate and provide feedback on a selection process for a senior full-stack software engineer position at a company dedicated to the education sector (for privacy reasons, I will omit the company name).
 But before I share my experience at the company´s selection process, I'd like to provide some context about my situation before and during the selection process.

 I have been working in software development for approximately 10 years.
-It is a job that I enjoy and love, as it is not only my livelihood but also a great hobby.
+It is a job that I enjoy and love, as it is not only my livelihood but also my main hobby.
 Over the past 4 years, I have worked for a company where I have grown significantly both professionally and personally, acquiring and developing skills that I wasn't even aware of in my previous career.

 With a focus on good practices in domain-driven design and microservices, starting from a distributed monolith, transitioning to micro-liths, reaching the over-engineering stage of microservices, and going back to a more monolithic approach, I believe I have been able to experience and validate many facets and variations in an attempt to adapt to the constant growth and downsizing of available resources within a startup undergoing significant structural changes.
 I have learned from numerous challenges along the way.